-You will see stretches of lava fields, amazing gorges, and waterfalls, lovely villages - each of which has got its own museum, even a Shark museum where one can taste cured shark!
+You will see stretches of lava fields, basalt columns in abundance, amazing gorges, waterfalls, and lovely villages - each of which has got its own museum, even a Shark museum where one can taste cured shark!

 There are a lot of interesting stories connected to the glacier, and it is believed to be the meeting place of extra-terrestrials.
 Some people believe it to be one of the seven chakras (energy centers) in the world.

 While visiting the interesting places on the Snæfellsnes peninsula you may be aware of the glacier's magnetic energies.

 Many people have a hard time sleeping while visiting Snæfellsnes, including me, due to what might be magnetic energies from the glacier.